Welcome to Third Grade!

 Our learning objectives are:

-- Recognizing equivalent fractions using a visual fraction model
+- Comparing fractions using visual models.

 - Review the home link activities that are sent home.